What can Intercom's £100M bet teach PE Operators?.

 McCabe's return in late 2022 couldn't have been timed better—ChatGPT launched just as he was taking the reins.
 Within six weeks of GPT-3.5's release, Intercom had a working beta.
 By March 2023, Fin launched at £0.79 per resolution while losing £0.96 per resolution.

 Most PE-backed CEOs would have been fired for those unit economics.
-But McCabe doubled down on the aggressive investment, and it paid off spectacularly.
+But McCabe doubled down, and it paid off.
 Fin's resolution rate climbed from 41% to 76% of all support requests.
-Revenue exploded from £800K to £9.6M in one year.
+Revenue went from £800K to £9.6M in one year.

 Today, Fin processes over 1M resolutions per week and is approaching £100M ARR.
 The transformation wasn't just financial—it was cultural.
 Forty percent employee turnover.
 New values focused on resilience and shareholder value.
 A complete organisational reset that would make most PE operating partners break into a cold sweat.